 “Metal blades designed to spin like a blade when in motion, generating vibration that resembles tiny fish or other prey,” according to the description.

 Beetle spins create a lot of noise and flash.
 You can catch fish for hours on end if you can discover the perfect color combinations.
-They do an excellent job of luring interested bluegills with the colors and vibration they emit.
+They do an excellent job of luring interested bluegills with the colors and vibrations they emit.
 White, chartreuse, black, and greens are popular choices.

 Without a doubt, the most productive bluegill bait is a grub coupled with a 1/64- to 1/8-ounce lead head jig.
 The best grub bodies have a single and split tail and are small and stubby.
 Pumpkinseed, smoke, motor oil, chartreuse, and orange are among the most popular hues.
 The entire lure should be little more than one inch long.